 - Pain medication.
 When your pain is severe, your doctor might prescribe prescription pain killers when over-the-counter pain pills won’t do the trick.
 Addiction to prescription pain pills is a real risk, so expect your doctor to discuss multiple options to avoid developing a dependence on a particular remedy.

 - Physical therapy.
 Frequent physical therapy visits are often a part of preparing your body to return to normal function.
-Oftentimes, neck and back injuries cause a loss in your range of motion.
-Physical therapy helps rebuild your muscles in the injured area so you can restore your range of motion.
 In the case of a severe injury that forced you to remain in bed for days, weeks, or months, you will need physical therapy to help with muscle loss in all parts of your body.

 - Chiropractic care.
-Your primary goal after an accident should be to feel better.
 Some accident victims find that visiting a chiropractor helps with pain and recovery; however, you should discuss this with your attorney.
 Some insurance carriers consider chiropractic care as alternative medicine, so your treatment might not be covered.
-It might be in your best financial interest to substitute visits to an M.D. and physical therapist with chiropractic visits.

 About Rear-End Collisions